MarvNC/kanjidego-yomitan-anki/readme.md

-# Kanji de Go for Yomitan and Anki
+# Kanji de Go for Yomitan and Anki <!-- omit from toc -->

 [Kanji de Go (漢字で Go!)](https://plicy.net/GamePlay/155561) is a fun game quizzing people on rare/exotic kanji terms.
 In this repository I have scraped